Software testing: Integration testing

+System testing

 Static, dynamic, and passive testing

-There are many approaches available in software testing.
+There are many approaches to software testing.
 Reviews, walkthroughs, or inspections are referred to as static testing, whereas executing programmed code with a given set of test cases is referred to as dynamic testing.

 Static testing is often implicit, like proofreading, plus when programming tools/text editors check source code structure or compilers (pre-compilers) check syntax and data flow as static program analysis.
 Dynamic testing takes place when the program itself is run.
 Dynamic testing may begin before the program is 100% complete in order to test particular sections of code and are applied to discrete functions or modules.
 Typical techniques for these are either using stubs/drivers or execution from a debugger environment.

 Static testing involves verification, whereas dynamic testing also involves validation.

-Passive testing means verifying the system behavior without any interaction with the software product.
+Passive testing means verifying the system's behavior without any interaction with the software product.
 Contrary to active testing, testers do not provide any test data but look at system logs and traces.
 They mine for patterns and specific behavior in order to make some kind of decisions.
 This is related to offline runtime verification and log analysis.

-Exploratory approach
+Exploratory

-Exploratory testing is an approach to software testing that is concisely described as simultaneous learning, test design, and test execution.
-Cem Kaner, who coined the term in 1984, defines exploratory testing as "a style of software testing that emphasizes the personal freedom and responsibility of the individual tester to continually optimize the quality of his/her work by treating test-related learning, test design, test execution, and test result interpretation as mutually supportive activities that run in parallel throughout the project."

-The "box" approach
+Preset testing vs adaptive testing

+The type of testing strategy to be performed depends on whether the tests to be applied to the IUT should be decided before the testing plan starts to be executed (preset testing) or whether each input to be applied to the IUT can be dynamically dependent on the outputs obtained during the application of the previous tests (adaptive testing).

+Black/white box

-Software testing methods are traditionally divided into white- and black-box testing.
+Software testing can often be divided into white-box and black-box.
 These two approaches are used to describe the point of view that the tester takes when designing test cases.
-A hybrid approach called grey-box testing may also be applied to software testing methodology.
-With the concept of grey-box testing—which develops tests from specific design elements—gaining prominence, this "arbitrary distinction" between black- and white-box testing has faded somewhat.
+A hybrid approach called grey-box that includes aspects of both boxes may also be applied to software testing methodology.